MediaArea/MediaConch/GlobalArchitecture.md

 * allows metadata (descriptive and structural) to be edited
 * edit configuration (periodical checks, policy checker, user rights)

-PreForma MediaInfo will provide three different options for a human interface in order to introduce maximum user interaction and flexibility within the conformance checker.
+PreForma MediaInfo will provide three different options for a human interface in order to introduce maximum user interaction and flexibility within the implementation checker.
 These three interfaces are:

 - CLI (Command line interface)